jbock-java/jbock/README.md

 1. By default, all user-defined parameters are treated as required, except nullary boolean.
 1. In the Java model, [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) must be used for each non-required unary parameter.
 1. 2-ary (and up) parameters are not supported.
-Parameters can be declared repeatable though.
 1. There are some standard coercions, including numbers and dates.
 It is also possible to register custom converters.

 ### Overview